Love is stronger than fear.

 The Story of the Opera

-ACT I. Marzelline, daughter of the jailer Rocco, rejects the attentions of the prison gatekeeper Jaquino, who hopes to marry her.
-Her heart is set instead on her father’s new assistant, Fidelio.
-The latter is distressed by Marzelline’s interest in him, which has the blessing of Rocco.
-Fidelio is in fact Leonore, a noblewoman from Seville who has come to the jail disguised as a man to find her husband, Florestan, a political prisoner languishing somewhere in chains.
-When Rocco mentions a man lying near death in the vaults below, Leonore, suspecting it might be Florestan, begs Rocco to take her on his rounds.
+Marzelline, daughter of the jailer Rocco, rejects the attentions of the prison gatekeeper Jaquino, who hopes to marry her.
+Her heart is set instead on Fidelio, her father’s new assistant.
+Fidelio is distressed by Marzelline’s interest in him and her father's approval of a union between the two.
+Fidelio is in fact Leonore, a noblewoman from Seville who has come to the jail disguised as a man in the hope that she may find her husband, Florestan, who has been held as a political prisoner for two years.
+When Rocco mentions a man lying near death in the vaults below, Leonore suspects it may be Florestan, and begs Rocco to take her on his rounds.
 He agrees, even though the governor of the prison, Don Pizarro, allows only Rocco in the lower levels of the dungeon.

-In one of the lowest cells of the prison, Florestan dreams he sees Leonore arrive to free him.
-But his vision turns to despair and he sinks down exhausted.
+In one of the lowest cells of the prison, Florestan dreams of an angel who looks like his wife and comes to release him from his misery. he sees Leonore arrive to free him.
+But His vision turns to despair and he sinks down, exhausted.
 Rocco and Leonore arrive and begin digging the grave.
-Florestan awakens, not recognizing his wife, and Leonore almost loses her composure at the familiar sound of his voice.
+Florestan wakes and Leonore almost loses her composure at the familiar sound of his voice.
 Rocco gives Florestan a drink of water, and Leonore gives him a bit of bread, urging him not to lose faith.
 Rocco then signals Pizarro that all is ready.
 The governor advances with dagger drawn to strike, but Leonore stops him with a pistol.
 A trumpet sounds from the battlements: Don Fernando has arrived.
 Rocco leads Pizarro out to meet him as Leonore and Florestan rejoice in each other’s arms.

 In the prison courtyard, Don Fernando proclaims justice for all.
-He is amazed when Rocco brings his friend Florestan before him and relates the details of Leonore’s heroism.
+He is amazed when his old friend Florestan appears, and Rocco relates the details of Leonore’s heroism.
 Pizarro is arrested and Leonore herself removes Florestan’s chains.
-The other prisoners too are freed, and the crowd hails Leonore.
+The other prisoners are freed, and the crowd hails Leonore.

 — courtesy of Opera News